 Blind Offsets: In case of blind offset acquisitions the coordinates and proper motions of the reference star must be entered into the Target section of the OB.
-The offsets are defined from
+The offsets are defined from the reference star to the target (positive offsets for targets North/East of the reference stars).
+The relative offset between reference star and target should be accurately known to about a small fraction of the user selected field of view.
+There is no interactive centering of the science target possible in blind offset mode.

-12.1.5 RRM acquisition templates
+12.1.4 RRM acquisition templates